Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 building the static and the dynamic library in this post).

-The static library can now be created using ar rcs libexternalstatic.a lib.o
+The static library can now be created using ar rcs libexternalstatic.a lib.o.
+The dynamic library can be built using

-gcc -shared -o libexternaldynamic.so lib.o
+gcc -shared -o libexternaldynamic.so lib.o.

-that we will be using in this post
+The LLVM module module.ll that we will be using in this post

-and defines a function f
+declares external_function and defines a function f which takes no

-argument and returns the result of applying external_function
+argument and returns the result of applying external_function to

 ; ModuleID = 'basic'